samjco/astroneermodding/docs/guides/kitSetup.rst

 Download `Visual Studio <https://visualstudio.microsoft.com/downloads/>`_ 2017 or higher.

-When running the installer, on the "Workloads" page make sure you select "Desktop & Mobile > Desktop development with C++" and "Gaming > Game development with C++".
+When running the installer, on the "Workloads" page make sure you select the following:
+* "Desktop & Mobile > Desktop development with C++"
+* "Gaming > Game development with C++".

 If Visual Studio is already installed you can run the installer and press modify to add the necessary workloads.